redlibrarian/redlibrarian.github.io/_posts/2019-04-29-spinoza-hobbes-state.markdown

 >The passage to society is not represented by any concession of right as it is in seventeenth-century absolutist thought; rather it is presented in a leap forward that integrates being, from solitude to multitude, to sociability that, in itself and for itself puts an end to fear.
 (Negri, The Savage Anomaly, 204)

-In this view, the multitude “does not tend to become a totality”, that is, a class, nation people, or mass, but remains “a set of singularities, an open multiplicity” (Negri, *Insurgencies*, 14).
+In this view, the multitude “does not tend to become a totality”, that is, a class, nation, people, or mass, but remains “a set of singularities, an open multiplicity” (Negri, *Insurgencies*, 14).
 It is this openness that places the constituent power (*potentia*) in conflict with the constituted power (*potestas*) of the state, and which generates the possibility of political action.
 The multitude constantly produces, creates, and thereby develops new social relationships, new ethical and social norms and rights.
 These in turn create a social power “through the logic of immediate, collective, and associative relations” which becomes an “ethics of collective passions, of the imagination and desire of the multitude” (Negri, *Insurgencies*, xv).
 It is this self-created constituent power which funs afoul of the constituted power of politics, religion, etc. In Spinoza’s radical conception of democracy, “power does not exist… except to the extent that it is a constituent power, completely and freely constituted by the power of the multitude” (Negri *Insurgencies*, xvi).

 When Spinoza writes, against what we would now call a libertarian perspective, that